 I am always astonished when I hear the stories of kids who finished four years of college and are not sure what to do now or discover that there is no market for their knowledge.
 Did kids pursue their passions or their parent’s interests and goals for them?
 Did they even think about who they are and want to become before spending thousands of dollars and four years of their life?
 I am not saying that young people need to have all of the answers in life but understanding their core interests and what makes this tick is critical to getting off to a great start in post-secondary education.

 It’s been many years since I went off to college with little guidance on how best to pursue my passions and develop the required set of competencies for career success.
 Much of my experience was self-learned through trial and error.
 Even in my graduate MBA studies, there was minimal career strategy even though we went deep into strategy, market analysis, and leadership.
 Career strategy should be practiced leading up to college and during college to prepare for the next “learning” opportunity in the real world.
 As a father of five with two preparing for college, you could say I am about to “eat my own dog food” as we say at Microsoft.

-It all starts with the “Know” process and people understanding their interests, passions and learning styles that will form the foundation for setting a direction.
-All of my kids are different and I know I will need to take dedicated time to help them to explore their personal profile.
-They have different interests, learning styles and strengths.
-Discussing the potential job market now and thinking about what skills that will be required down the road will shape the “target market” and the development plan (e.g. college courses).
+It all starts with the “Know” process and people understanding their interests, passions, and learning styles that will form the foundation for setting a direction.
+All of my kids are different and I know I will need to take dedicated time to help them to explore their personal profiles.
+They have different interests, learning styles, and strengths.
+Discussing the potential job market now and thinking about what skills will be required down the road will shape the “target market” and the development plan (e.g. college courses).

 “Each day of your life much be guided by passions and critical success factors for realizing life’s purpose”

-I encourage those with teenagers who are preparing for college to review the Framework Overview and Know processes for the questions and ideas that I hope will open up your minds to shape career strategy for our young men and women.
+I encourage parents with teenagers who are preparing for college to review the Framework Overview for the questions and ideas that I hope will open up your minds to shape career strategies for our young men and women.